 The significance of business angels in these investments is shown in Figure 3.2.
 Investments made through BBAA networks exhibit considerable diversity.
 The majority of investments (55%) only involved angels.
 However, at the other extreme, angels have been minority investors in one-third of all deals.
-Indeed, seven deals did not involve any angels.
+Indeed, seven deals did not involve any angels.17 The situation in Scotland is rather different on account of the operation of the Scottish Co-Investment Fund, which is drawn down in the vast majority of investments by angel groups.
+This requires at least pound for pound matching.
+Two consequences arise.
+First, the majority of investments by angel groups (85%) are co-investments.
+Second, in the vast majority of cases angels have provided at least 50% of the overall investment.

-&lt;sup>17 At first sight this might seem surprising.
+17 At first sight this might seem surprising.
 However, it simply reflects that the larger networks in particular are not focused exclusively on serving angel investors and regard their client as the company seeking finance.
 Thus, they define their role as securing finance for the companies that they take on regardless of its source.